 Benefits Of Carrying A Spare Magazine

 Extra magazines are like spare tires.
 It’s far better to have one and not need it, than to need one and not have it.
 Having a spare magazine cuts down on the chances that your firearm will be rendered inoperable in an emergency situation.
-Any failure to feed or other magazine related malfunction can be averted by cycling the magazine and replacing with your spare.
+Any failure to feed or other magazine related malfunction can be averted by swapping the magazine with your spare.

 Another reason to carry an extra magazine is to prevent you from running out of ammunition.
 However, given the data above, this scenario is far less likely than a malfunction.
 Depending on the model of pistol you carry and the magazine setup, the number of rounds in your pistol will vary.
 So long as your magazine is capable of holding 12 rounds, you’re unlikely to need an extra magazine because you ran out of ammunition.